 I take a deep drag, flooding my lungs with feathery warmth.
-A pleasant buzz runs through my body, relaxing my mind but leaving my clarity completely untouched.
-It’s like that pivotal moment when you let go of depression by complete accident—when the unconscious tension drops away, and you can finally breathe easy and light.
+A pleasant buzz spills through me, relaxing my mind but leaving my clarity completely intact.
+Wow.
+It’s like that pivotal moment when you let go of depression by complete accident—when your unconscious tension drops away, and you can finally breathe easy and light.

 “This is the best I’ve had.”
-Lucky studies his leafarette with wondering eyes.
-“Arcanix designs have never appeared clearer.”
+Lucky studies his smoke with wondering eyes.
+“Arcanix designs have never appeared cleaner.”
 Erany and Ren voice their agreement.

 I whisper to Gyrax, “Why can’t I see anything?
 I mean, it feels good but…”